openpnp/openpnp/Setup-and-Calibration:-Driver-Setup.md

 # Driver Setup

-In OpenPnP, the Driver is the part of the software that interfaces between OpenPnP and a particular type of machine.
-Typically this is just a small piece of code that translates OpenPnP commands into commands for a particular motion controller such as Smoothie, TinyG, Marlin, etc.
+In OpenPnP, Drivers are small programs that provide the interfaces between OpenPnP and a particular type of pick-and-place(PnP) machine or parts of such a machine.
+Typically a driver is a small piece of code that translates OpenPnP commands into instructions for particular controllers such as motion controllers or peripheral controllers.
+Popular motion controller examples are [Smoothie](http://smoothieware.org/smoothieboard), [TinyG](https://synthetos.myshopify.com/products/tinyg), [the many boards supporting Marlin, or others](https://www.matterhackers.com/store/c/marlin-controller-boards).
+Peripheral controllers typically are used to control component feeders or integrate the PnP machine into a larger process flow.
+OpenPnP currently includes three drivers but it is extensible so more drivers can be added.

+This section describes how to select one or more drivers and how to configure the included drivers.
+It starts with a description of the NullDriver that was used to familiarize you with the user interface in the "Getting Started" section.

 ## Automatic Conversion of the NullDriver

-When OpenPnP is first installed, it comes with a simulated driver, the NullDriver.
+When OpenPnP is first installed, it provides a simulated driver, the NullDriver.
 Together with the simulated cameras, you can try OpenPnP out with a virtual machine.
-Once you want to start connecting it to your real machine, the NullDriver must be replaced with the right driver.
-Very often this is the GcodeDriver or the GcodeAsyncDriver, letting you send textual commands to the controller, typically these textual commands are in the more or less standardized [machine controlling language named "G-code"](https://en.wikipedia.org/wiki/G-code).
+Once you want to start connecting it to your real machine, the NullDriver must be replaced with the right driver to emit instructions for your PnP machine.
+Very often this is the GcodeDriver or the GcodeAsyncDriver, letting you send textual commands to the controller.
+Typically these textual commands are in the more or less standardized [machine control language named "G-code"](https://en.wikipedia.org/wiki/G-code).

-If this is the case, OpenPnP can automatically do this conversion for you.
-More specifically, the [[Issues and Solutions]] system can be employed to do it.
-First press the `Find Issues & Solutions` button, then select the NullDriver line and press `Accept`:
+To assist you in converting from the NullDriver to either the GcodeDriver or the GcodeAsyncDriver, OpenPnP can automatically do this conversion for you.
+More specifically, you can employ the [[Issues and Solutions]] system to do it.
+To do this, first press the `Find Issues & Solutions` button, then select the NullDriver line and press `Accept`:

 ![NullDriver to GcodeAsyncDriver](https://user-images.githubusercontent.com/9963310/115991287-07553900-a5c8-11eb-9679-f4808a7dc505.png)

-If you use another driver type, or multiple drivers for multiple controllers, read the following.
+If you need to use another driver type, or multiple drivers for multiple controllers, read the following.

 ## Choosing a Driver
 For **newer Versions of OpenPnP 2.0** you can add as many drivers as you like.
 Go to the Machine Setup tab and select the Drivers node.
-Press the `[ + ]` button to create a new driver.
+Press the `[ + ]` button to construct a new driver.

 ![Add new Driver](https://user-images.githubusercontent.com/9963310/96038934-2f6d1e00-0e68-11eb-8736-12018f01a8fd.png)

-In the Select Driver panel, select the driver that most closely matches you motion controller or machine.
+In the Select Driver panel, select the driver that most closely matches your motion controller or machine.
 Most machines should use the [[GcodeAsyncDriver]] or [[GcodeDriver]].
 Click apply.

 **Note**: GcodeAsyncDriver/GcodeDriver is a universal driver that works with many motion controllers.
-It can be used for [[TinyG, Smoothie, Marlin, Grbl, Duet etc.|Motion-Controller-Firmwares]] You should use GcodeAsyncDriver/GcodeDriver unless you have very specific driver requirements.
+It can be used for [[TinyG, Smoothie, Marlin, Grbl, Duet etc.|Motion-Controller-Firmware]] You should use GcodeAsyncDriver/GcodeDriver unless you have very specific driver requirements.
 The [[GcodeAsyncDriver]] is the more advanced version, using faster asynchronous/parallelized operation and providing more [[Advanced Motion Control]] features.
 If you want to keep it simple, you can start with the GcodeDriver and upgrade later, using the [[Issues and Solutions]] system.

 For **older Versions of OpenPnP** follow these instructions.